-The seventh annual Hawaiʻi Pacific Model United Nations will be held on November 16-18, 2018 at the Hawaiʻi Convention Center.
+The eighth annual Hawaiʻi Pacific Model United Nations will be held on November 22-24, 2019 at the Hawaiʻi Convention Center.
 PacMUN was initially created to bring together the existing Hawaiʻi schools to a central conference for collaboration and expansion of the Hawaiʻi Model UN community.

 Model United Nations is a simulation of the United Nations General Assembly and other multilateral bodies.
 In Model UN, students step into the shoes of ambassadors from UN member states to debate current issues on the organization’s agenda.
 While playing their roles as ambassadors, student “delegates” make speeches, prepare draft resolutions, negotiate with allies and adversaries, resolve conflicts, and navigate parliamentary procedure – all in the interest of mobilizing international cooperation to resolve problems that affect countries all over the world.